Urigo/meteor-angular2.0-socially/manuals/templates/step4.md

 # RxJS and MongoObservable

-Angular2-Meteor team also provides an additional package called `meteor-rxjs` which wraps Meteor's original API, and returns RxJs `Observable` instead of using callbacks or promises.
+The Angular2-Meteor team also provides an additional package called `meteor-rxjs` which wraps Meteor's original API, and returns a RxJs `Observable` instead of using callbacks or promises.

-`Observable` is very similar to `Promise`, only it has a continuation flow - which means a multiple `resolve`s.
+`Observable` is very similar to `Promise`, only it has a continuation flow - which means multiple `resolve`s.

 The lifecycle of `Observable` is built on three parts:

 - `next` - called each time the Observable changes.
 - `error` - called on error.
-- `complete` - calls when the data flow is done.
+- `complete` - called when the data flow is done.

-If we try to connect it to our Meteor world and the world of Mongo Collection, so each time a Collection changes - the `next` callback called, and `complete` should not be called because we are using reactive data and we will always waiting for more updates.
+When we connect it to our Meteor world and the world of Mongo Collection, each time a Collection changes the `next` callback is called.
+The `complete` callback is never called because we are using reactive data and we will always be waiting for more updates.

-We will use this package instead of Meteor's API, because Angular 2 supports RxJS `Observable`s, and provides great features for those who uses it for their application - starting from iterating on object and a faster change detection.
+We will use this package instead of Meteor's API, because Angular 2 supports RxJS `Observable`s, and provides great features - starting from iterating on object and faster change detection.

 You can read more about `Observable`s and RxJS [here](http://reactivex.io/documentation/observable.html).

-> Note that RxJS documentation might be a little intimidating at the beginning - if you having difficult with it - try to read the examples we use in this tutorials and it's might help you.
+> Note that RxJS documentation might be a little intimidating at the beginning - if you have difficulty with it try to read the examples we use in this tutorial and it may help you.

 # Declare a Collection

-So first, let's define our first parties collection that will store all our parties.
+So first, let's define our parties collection that will store all our parties.

 We will use `MongoObservable` static methods to declare the Collection: